|1||8/25||—||Eide||no meeting — organizational email|

-The spring 2017 offering of CS 7934 will cover a variety of systems topics, with an eye toward two goals.
+The fall 2017 offering of CS 7934 will cover a variety of systems topics, with an eye toward two goals.

 The second is to be a venue for student presentations.
 Every student participating in the seminar will be required to lead at least one meeting during the semester.
 This may be a “formal” research presentation—ideally of a student's current work—or it may be an analysis of the research papers chosen for a seminar meeting.